johnpaulett/python-hl7/docs/index.rst

 python-hl7 - Easy HL7 v2.x Parsing
 ==================================

-python-hl7 is a simple library for parsing messages of Health Level 7 (HL7) version 2.x into Python objects.
+python-hl7 is a simple library for parsing messages of Health Level 7 (HL7) version 2.x into Python objects.  python-hl7 includes a simple client that can send HL7 messages to a Minimal Lower Level Protocol (MLLP) server (:ref:`mllp_send <mllp-send>`).

 HL7 is a communication protocol and message format for health care data.
 It is the de-facto standard for transmitting data